-Revaluation reserve of €16,160,981 (2018: €16,160,981) represents the difference between the historical cost and the fair value of the investment property, net of deferred tax.
+At 31 December 2020 the Revaluation Reserve of €16,160,981 was unchanged from the previous yearend.
+The balance represents the difference between the historical cost and the fair value of the investment property, net of deferred tax.
 Deferred tax liabilities of €940,000 (2018: €940,000) represent temporary differences on fair valuation of investment property and impairment of property, plant and equipment.